FusionReactor Observability & APM

 • How can FusionReactor be used to improve the performance of Python applications?
 FusionReactor can be used to improve the performance of Python applications in a number of ways, including:

-• Identifying performance bottlenecks: By visualizing telemetry data, you can identify performance bottlenecks in your application.
-This information can be used to improve the performance of your application.
+• Identifying performance bottlenecks: Visualizing telemetry data can help you identify performance bottlenecks in your application, which you can then use to improve its performance.

 • Troubleshooting problems: If your application is not performing as expected, you can use FusionReactor to troubleshoot problems.
 By visualizing telemetry data, you can identify the source of the problem and take steps to fix it.